divolte/divolte-collector/docs/getting_started.rst

 .. note::

-  Instrumenting click-through links is complexer than this example implies.
+  Instrumenting click-through links is more complex than this example implies.
 A production example would detect whether the user is opening a link in a new tab or window and react accordingly.

 Writing to HDFS